snowplow-archive/snowplow.github.com/_posts/2015-07-11-aws-lambda-nodejs-example-project-0.1.0-released.md

 We are pleased to announce the release of our new [AWS Lambda Node.js Example Project] [repo]!

-This is a simple time series analysis stream processing job written in Node.js for the [AWS Lambda] [aws-lambda-service], processing JSON events from [Amazon Kinesis] [kinesis] and writing aggregates to [Amazon DynamoDB] [dynamodb].
+This is a simple time series analysis stream processing job written in Node.js for [AWS Lambda] [aws-lambda-service], processing JSON events from [Amazon Kinesis] [kinesis] and writing aggregates to [Amazon DynamoDB] [dynamodb].

 ![data flow png][data-flow]